NRLParticipation/NRL-Cookbook/docs/administrators/policy-manuals.md

 ---

-## High complexity: policy suite automation workspace
+## High complexity: Policy Suite Automation Workspace

 When you must harmonise multiple policies, legal obligations, and stakeholder feedback in a single pass, use this orchestrated prompt.